Bike Assembly Guide

 When your new bike arrives you are responsible for checking it over for any damage that may have occurred during transit.
 If you do find anything to be damaged or missing, please do not hesitate to call us on 01642 710232 and we will try our best to rectify any issues.

-Although our mechanics will thoroughly check every bike before it leaves the store, some basic assembly is usually required after unpacking.
-We recommend that you have your bike assembled by a professional bike mechanic but if you feel competent in assembling it yourself, here’s a general checklist of steps to take:
+Although our mechanics will thoroughly check every bike before it leaves the store, they are partially disassembled for transport.
+Assembly is usually required after unpacking.
+We recommend that you have your bike assembled by a professional bike mechanic but if you are competent in assembling it yourself, below is a general checklist of steps to take.
+Please note, some bikes may require more assembly than others Eg. bikes with suspension will require additional setup.

 2. Rotate the stem around if necessary to be in line with the front wheel.
-Fit the handlebars to the stem using the correct size hex/torx keys and tighten all bolts to the manufacturer's recommended torque rating
+Fit the handlebars to the stem using the correct type and size of tool and tighten all bolts to the manufacturer's recommended torque rating.

-6. Fit the pedals (separate purchase may be required) to the cranks using a suitable assembly grease on the axle threads.
-Make sure that the pedals are fitted on the correct sides (they will be labeled L and R on the pedal axles) as fitting on the incorrect sides can cause damage to the components.
-Note also that pedals are threaded differently on each side of the bike
+7. Fit the pedals (separate purchase may be required) to the cranks using a suitable assembly grease on the axle threads.
+Make sure that the pedals are fitted on the correct sides as fitting on the incorrect sides can cause damage to the components.
+Note also that pedals are threaded differently on each side of the bike.

-7. Check that the brakes are functioning correctly BEFORE riding your bike
+8. Check that the brakes and gears are functioning correctly BEFORE riding your bike

-8. Make a note of your bike’s frame number (usually stamped on the underside of the bottom bracket shell).
-This is used for warranty and insurance purposes, in case the bike gets stolen
+9. Make a note of your bike’s frame number (usually stamped on the underside of the bottom bracket shell or on a barcode sticker).
+This is used for warranty and insurance purposes.

-9. After your first ride be sure to check that all fixings have remained tight to the manufacturer’s recommended torque ratings
+10. Before and after your first ride be sure to check that all fixings are correctly tightened to the manufacturer’s recommended torque ratings.

-If you are unsure about any part of assembling your bike, or if you have any other queries, please call us on 01642 710232.
+If you are unsure about any part of assembling your bike, contact ourselves or your local qualified cycle mechanic.
+If you have any other queries, please call us on 01642 710232.